How To Protect Your WordPress Site From A Brute-Force Attack

 Info

-It’s important to understand that, in the case of the brute force attack described above, there was actually no WordPress vulnerability being exploited (the same script was also attacking sites built using other CMS applications like Joomla).
+It’s important to note that, in the case of April 2013 worldwide brute-force attack described above, there was actually no WordPress vulnerability being exploited (the same script was also targeting sites built using other web applications like Joomla).

-Mike Little, one of the co-founders of WordPress with Matt Mullenweg, said this about the brute force attacks:
+Mike Little, the co-founder of WordPress, said this about the botnet attacks:

 It is a “simple” script that attempts to login using the admin login and a generated password.
 So if your password is too short or based on dictionary words it will be guessed and then the script can login legitimately and do whatever it wants including installing scripts (as plugins) or editing files.
 The attack tries to guess your password, if it succeeds, the most secure site in the world is wide open because they have your password.